stoermelder/vcvrack-packone/docs/CVMap.md

 # stoermelder CV-MAP

-The module CV-MAP is inspired by Rack v1's MIDI-MAP module: It allow you to modulate any parameter of any module by CV even when there is no CV input on the module itself!
+The module CV-MAP is inspired by Rack v1's MIDI-MAP module: It allow you to modulate any parameter of any module by CV even if there is no CV input on the module itself!

-It has been said that is a bit againt the idea of "virtual modular" and it is some kind of bad design when CV-controlling things that weren't intended to by thier creators.
+It has been said that such functionality is a bit againt the idea of "virtual modular" and it is some kind of bad design if CV-controlling things that weren't intended to by their creators.
 Still, CV-MAP provides automation for your virtual knobs, switches and faders in Rack.

 ![CV-MAP Intro](./CVMap-intro.gif)